vsg-dev/VulkanSceneGraph/docs/ExplorationPhase/VulkanSceneGrap_Exploration_Phase_Report.md

    * viewer :  Viewer, Window and GraphicsStage classes
 * prototype osg2vsg utility library for loading images using the OSG and converting to vsg/Vulkan objects
 * Testbed applications that experiment with various aspects of the vsg prototype

+Now that the Exploration Phase is completed the work on VulkanPlayground has fed into the Prototype Phase, with the repository being broken up into three component repositories that are publically available and public under the MIT License:

+* [VulkanSceneGraphPrototype](https://github.com/robertosfield/VulkanSceneGraphPrototype) the core scene graph
+* [osg2vsg](https://github.com/robertosfield/osg2vsg) helper library to read/writes images using the OSG
+* [vsgFramework](https://github.com/robertosfield/vsgFramework) experiment with building applications and libraries

 ---